GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Gato GraphQL supports "Persisted Queries", which are also endpoints with pre-defined data, however these can be created and published directly within the wp-admin, using GraphQL language (and without any PHP code).

-In addition, with Gato GraphQL you can execute tailored GraphQL queries against an endpoint, indicating what specific data you need, and fetching only that.
-As a result, you can retrieve all needed data in a single request.
+With Gato GraphQL you can also execute tailored GraphQL queries against an endpoint, indicating what specific data you need, and fetching only that within a single request.

 = What's the difference between the Gato GraphQL plugin and its PRO version? =